Skip to main content

 Te Tu'u (Te Tu'u)

-A simple but nutritious dish of raw fish marinated in coconut cream and often seasoned with lime juice and chili.
-The freshness of the fish is key to this dish.
+A simple, nourishing dish of raw fish marinated in coconut cream and usually seasoned with lime juice and chili.
+Everything depends on the fish being fresh.

 Coconut Bread (Berena ni kokonati)